• Contact the Council

 • Roads

-Mayor Cllr Gareth Williams is supported by the Deputy Mayor Cllr Norman Mees for the 2022/2023 Civic Year
+Mayor Cllr Tony Wallace is supported by the Deputy Mayor Cllr Wayne Stapleton for the 2025/2026 Civic Year

 Rotary Club of the Vale of Belvoir